Table of Contents

 What Percent Of Fatal Crashes Can Be Attributed To Speeding In Los Angeles?

 Life in Los Angeles is fast-paced, and it is evident in its roads and highways as well.
 Everyone is rushing to reach their destinations, finish their appointments, and move on to the next location.
-Drivers have become accustomed to speeding to keep up with societal and lifestyle demands.
+Drivers might have become accustomed to speeding to keep up with societal and lifestyle demands.

 How Many Fatal Crashes In Los Angeles Are Caused By Speeding?